akshaysawan/christmas-trivia/README.md

-🎄 Christmas Trivia Game
+🎄 Office Party Trivia Game

 A festive, browser-based trivia game designed for office parties and holiday gatherings.
 Built with Bootstrap and pure JavaScript, it runs entirely in the browser—no server setup required!

 ✨ Features

+🏆 Team Scoring System: Upload a list of teams, track scores live, and see a leaderboard at the end.

+🎨 Multi-Theme Support: Switch between Christmas, New Year, Diwali, and Holi themes instantly.

+🎵 Background Music: Plays festive tunes (defaults to Christmas) with a toggle button.

+💾 Auto-Save: Accidentally refreshed the page?
+The game remembers your progress and scores!

-CSV Upload: Load your own custom questions via a simple CSV file.
+📂 CSV Upload: Load your own custom questions and teams via simple CSV files.

-Auto-Shuffle: Questions are automatically randomized every time you play.

-Interactive UI: Click to reveal answers, show/hide mechanics.

-Visual Effects: Falling snow animation and confetti celebrations for correct answers.
+❄️ Visual Effects: Falling snow/confetti animations and sound effects.

-Keyboard Controls: easy navigation for presenters.
+⌨️ Keyboard Controls: Easy navigation for presenters.

-Responsive: Works on laptops, tablets, and mobile devices (great for casting to a TV).

 🚀 How to Host on GitHub Pages

-Upload index.html and your trivia_questions.csv to this repository.
+Upload index.html, bgmusic.mp3 (optional), and your CSV files to a GitHub repository.

 Go to Settings > Pages.